 Through Core Data’s Data Model editor, we define data’s types, relationships, and generate respective class definitions.

-From totally beginner to advanced iOS app developer with this complete iOS 14 SwiftUI 2 development course programming in Xcode 12.
+From totally beginner to advanced iOS app developer with this complete iOS, iPadOS and SwiftUI development course programming in Xcode.